 - MASA TAKEDA

-Read our latest portfolio manager commentary about the Japanese market and economy.
+Read our latest portfolio manager commentary Investing in "Growth in Disguise" Japanese Companies.

 Actively Managed Japanese Mutual Funds

 We encourage investors to compare all available funds to find the best Japanese mutual funds that match their investment objectives.
 Hennessy Funds offers two funds, both highly rated by Morningstar: the Hennessy Japan Fund and Hennessy Japan Small Cap Fund.
 To view the Morningstar ratings, please click here.

 We believe Japan’s growth story is just starting to unfold and we believe that active management with a local presence in Asia provides an important advantage for investors interested in Japan.
 Both of the Hennessy Japan funds offer the opportunity to invest in the potential rebound of the Japanese economy.
 Here are a few highlights for both funds:

 - Actively managed, concentrated portfolios.
 Through intensive, fundamental research, the portfolio managers limit investments to their best ideas, to give the best opportunity to outperform the market over the long-term.

 - In-country teams.
 Based in Tokyo, our team has decades-long familiarity with Japan’s business landscape and unique corporate culture, which allows us to analyze day-to-day research and translate insights into winning investment ideas.
 Managers have access to real-time information about specific companies and investment opportunities, instead of relying on second- or even third-hand research and data.

 - Concentrated portfolio.
 The portfolio managers focus on sustainable growth while limiting the downside by seeking Japanese companies with a durable competitive advantage. well-capitalized balance sheets and minimal debt, high ROE, strong cash flow, and an above-average earnings growth rate that is sustainable and predictable.